-As long as you are running backward and forwards from aisle to aisle looking for them, the shopping experience to your toddler is a major success!
+As long as you are running backward and forwards from aisle to aisle looking for them, the shopping experience for your toddler is a major success!

 To get around this, your toddler will run away from you.
 They will love having you calling their name and try to grab hold of them.

-Of course, since this gets the attention your toddler wants from you, they will do it over and over again until they have had enough.
+Of course, since this gets the attention your toddler wants from you, they will do it repeatedly until they have had enough.

 Your Toddler Is Tired

 Shopping is tiring for adults, so you can only imagine what your little 3-year-old feels like after a couple of hours of strolling through a mall.